openshift/microshift/packaging/images/components/README.md

 # Image sources and source code

-The available OKD images, and otherwise the reference to the sourcecode and git-tag from which the OKD images are built is extracted from `oc adm release extract "quay.io/openshift/okd:${OKD_BASE_TAG}" --file=image-references`
+** This is for OCP images, that are available internally to RedHat ** The available OCP images, and otherwise the reference to the sourcecode and git-tag from which the OCP images are built is extracted from `oc adm release extract "registry.ci.openshift.org/ocp/release:{OCP_BASE_TAG)" --file=image-references`

 If an OKD image exists for the specific architecture, such specific image will be added into the multiarch manifest, otherwise we need to build the specific images.